astrotars/stream-android-encrypted-chat/README.md

 We use [Anko](https://github.com/Kotlin/anko/wiki/Anko-Coroutines) to simplify our asynchronous code.
 Please note this library was recently deprecated.
 There are also likely bugs in our async implementation.
 However, we chose to keep the noise to a minimum in this tutorial by leveraging Anko and keeping async simple.
 Please use best practices for asynchronous code.

 You will need an account with [Stream](https://getstream.io/accounts/signup/) and [Virgil](https://dashboard.virgilsecurity.com/signup).
 Once you've created your accounts, you can place your credentials in `backend/.env` if you'd like to run the code.
 You can use `backend/.env.example` as a reference for what credentials are required.
+You also need to place your Stream API key in `MainActivity.kt:60`.

 ## Step 0.
 Setup the Backend